A move towards omnichannel sales started gathering pace last year.

 Single-channel retail means there’s only one distribution option for the retailer, whether that’s solely online, offline or somewhere in between.

-An example of a single-channel retailer is fast-fashion brand Primark, who sell their products solely in-store and their online presence does not offer ecommerce options to customers.
+An example of a single-channel retailer is the fast-fashion brand Primark, which sell their products solely in-store and their online presence does not offer ecommerce options to customers.

 How can I create an omnichannel sales and retail strategy?
 8 Key Steps.

 Every business is unique and has its challenges and opportunities.

 But eight key ingredients to consider actively apply to most companies that are about to create an omnichannel retail strategy.

 1. Choose the channels and platforms that best suit your goals.

 Understanding the pros and cons of each platform and channel – and how to maximise them for sales – is vital.